MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connection-analytics-reports.md

 :::image type="content" source="media/usage-reports/index-by-connection.png" alt-text="A bar chart graph that shows indexed items by data connection." lightbox="media/usage-reports/index-by-connection.png":::

 ### Connections
 This report shows the details (connection type, queries with connection results, click through queries and indexed items) for all the connections that have been created.
 It analyzes queries with search results from the connections, which helps to identify which connections are valuable to the organization.
-These critical metrics are useful to adopt graph connectors, identify potential areas for tuning, and justify the investments and connection. quota.
+These critical metrics are useful to adopt graph connectors, identify potential areas for tuning, and justify the investments and connection quota.

 :::image type="content" source="media/usage-reports/connections.png" alt-text="A table that shows details about your connections." lightbox="media/usage-reports/connections.png":::